-We have also seen a marked increase in verbal aggression towards our administrative and clinical staff.
+We have continued to see a marked increase in verbal aggression towards our administrative and clinical staff.
 We have a zero tolerance policy towards any kind of aggressive behaviour.

 If experiencing Covid-19 Symptoms, please refer to NHS Inform, or contact NHS 24 (phone 111) if symptoms worsen.
 If further clinical advice is required, NHS 24 will refer on to a centralised telephone hub, and a doctor may then decide to appoint you at a local assessment centre.

 NHS GG&C have created a fantastic resource for support of stress and anxiety during this difficult period, whether related to coronavirus or otherwise - these online/telephone resources are all accessible to you while staying at home and cater for a variety of needs.
 We'd ask that you consult this list for appropriate support to try and help you manage your symptoms, but please contact us if you're still struggling.